jangroth/aws-certification-notes/solutions-architect-professional.md

   * Common pattern:
     * `CRUD on DDB table` -> `Lambda` -> `Amazon ES ElasticSearch`, or `Kinesis`
 * **Global Tables** (cross region replication)
+	* Amazon DynamoDB global tables provide a fully managed solution for deploying a multiregion, multi-active database, without having to build and maintain your own replication solution.
+With global tables you can specify the AWS Regions where you want the table to be available.
+DynamoDB performs all of the necessary tasks to create identical tables in these Regions and propagate ongoing data changes to all of them.
   * Active Active replication, many regions
   * Must enable DynamoDB Streams
   * Useful for low latency, DR purposes